Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Discussion

 Although our approach enables real-time dynamic control of the full shape, defined by the model states, using an accurate Cosserat rod model and allows for adaptation to changes in bending compliance, it also entails several limitations.
-The \ac{pinn} approximation is not as accurate on some states, which results in a larger error of the base force.
+The \ac{pinn} approximation is not as accurate in some states, which results in a larger error of the base force.
+However, this had no significant impact on the control and state estimation performance.
 Furthermore, it becomes unstable at inputs above \SI{75}{\kilo\pascal}.
 This could potentially be improved by experimenting with different sampling strategies and trajectories to parameterize the sampling ranges of collocation points.
-Furthermore, the \ac{ukf} and the \ac{nempc} require extensive parameter tuning, and the \ac{pinn} must be trained, which requires high computational resources.
-However, the training could be accelerated by using Jax or Tensorflow instead of PyTorch to train on the \ac{gpu}.
-Another limitation is the dependency on the availability of the end-effector position, which necessitates the use of expensive exteroceptive sensors.
-These may not be feasible for all applications.
-Nevertheless, other sensors, like string potentiometers, \acp{imu} or \acp{fbg} could be used if the measured quantities can be calculated from the states.
-Finally, compared to task-space control, planning trajectories directly in state space is more complex, which may introduce additional challenges in trajectory planning.
+Furthermore, the \ac{ukf} and the \ac{nempc} require extensive parameter tuning, and the \ac{pinn} must be trained, which requires high computational resources. \hlchangestwo{However, in further investigations training could be significantly accelerated by utilizing the GPU.
+Using $n_\ind{batch} =$ \SI{20000}{} (with an equal number of collocation points), a fivefold learning rate, and an Nvidia H200 GPU, the entire training time for 3000 epochs could be reduced to below \SI{7}{h}.
+Note that such large batch sizes are only viable because the network is trained on a pure physics loss.
+When concurrently training on additional experimental data, a much smaller batch size is typically required.
+Gradient clipping with a maximum gradient norm of \num{1.0} was used here to prevent exploding gradients.} In addition, frameworks like JAX or TensorFlow could be used instead of PyTorch, which demonstrated faster \ac{pinn} training in benchmarks \cite{bafghi_comparing_2024}.
+Another limitation is the dependency on the availability of the end-effector position, which necessitates the use of an expensive exteroceptive motion capture system.
+This may not be feasible for many applications.
+Nevertheless, other sensors, like \acp{imu} or bend or strain sensors, could be used if the measured quantities can be calculated from the states.
+Finally, compared to task-space control, planning trajectories in state space is more complex, which may introduce challenges in trajectory planning.